Arno1/GalaxyS_Project/README.md

 # GalaxyS_Project
 Submissions for the "Getting and Cleaning Data" project using data measured on a Galaxy S

 The "run_analysis.R" script performs a series of operations to summarize the information included in the "Human activity measured by smartphones" dataset.
-More information about this dataset can be found in the "Readme.txt" file that comes with this dataset.
+More information about this dataset can be found in the "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip" file that comes with this dataset.

 # Input data
 ------------

 The input data consists of all the files in the "train" and "test" folders except the data about the Inertial Signals because it is mentioned in the "18 months of CTA advice" pages that they are not necessary.
-The "features.txt" and "activity_labels.txt" files are also used by the script.
+The "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip" and "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip" files are also used by the script.

 # Instructions on how to use the script